 There are no VIP ropes anymore.
-The DraftKings Sportsbook app is officially open to everyone in New Jersey.
+On Aug.
+6, 2018, the DraftKings Sportsbook app is officially open to everyone in New Jersey.

 A few days after soft-launching its mobile sports betting product, which included only accepting bets from invite-only guests, DraftKings rolled out its NJ sportsbook app to the public Monday morning.